ESARosettaESA Science

 Asteroid types

 Asteroids are very different in shape and size (ranging from a few kilometres to more than 100 kilometres), as well as in their composition.
-Rosetta will provide information on the mass and density of the asteroids that it approaches, thus telling us more about their bulk composition.
-It will also measure their subsurface temperature and look for gases and dust around them.
+Rosetta provided information on the mass and density of the asteroids, telling us more about their bulk composition.
+It also measured their subsurface temperature and looked for gases and dust around them.

 C-type (carbonaceous)